-In all facets of life, safety comes first.
+In all facets of life, safety comes first, especially for businesses.
 Keeping employees safe is of the utmost importance for any business, and studies have shown that employees who feel safe and secure are more productive than those who don’t.
-Whether an organization needs help writing technically proficient safety procedures documentation for their own use, or interpreting government regulations, a technical writing team can help to create straightforward documentation of safety-related information.
+For this reason, businesses adhere to safety procedures, rules, and regulations to ensure that their workers can perform their duties in a safe environment.
+Whether an organization needs help writing technical safety procedures documentation for their own use or interpreting government regulations, a technical writing team can help to create straightforward documentation about safety-related information.

 What is OSHA?

-OSHA is short for Occupational Safety and Health Administration.
-OSHA is a branch of the United States Department of Labor and is responsible for setting regulations to ensure that workplaces are safe for employees, pedestrians, and the environment.
+OSHA stands for Occupational Safety and Health Administration.
+The OSHA is a branch of the United States Department of Labor and is responsible for setting regulations to ensure that workplaces are safe for employees, pedestrians, and the environment.
+Businesses are required by law to follow the regulations created by the OSHA.
+These regulations discourage businesses from cutting corners on safety procedures to save money.
 It is very important to follow OSHA guidelines and regulations in order to avoid litigation in addition to workplace accidents.
+Additional penalties for violating OSHA regulations range from fines to the possible shutdown of a business.

 What are Safety Procedures?

-Safety Procedures are technical documentation explaining how to conduct work in a safe manner.
-Whether it be instructions on how to properly lock up a storefront before closing or how to connect high-voltage electronic equipment, Safety Procedures help to minimize risk in all parts of the workplace.
+Safety procedures are a kind of technical documentation explaining how to conduct work in a safe manner.
+They consist of directions on how to safely perform a task and what precautions to take.
+Whether it be instructions on how to properly lock up a storefront before closing or how to connect high-voltage electronic equipment, safety procedures help to minimize risk in all parts of the workplace.

 Benefits of this Documentation

 Maintaining employees’ safety is the most important thing any business can do.
 Utilizing a technical writing team to create clear documentation of safe practices is a great way to ensure that workers avoid risk whenever possible.
-Some further benefits of Safety Procedures documentation are that it…
+Specifically, safety procedures documentation provides workers with a source of clear and understandable instructions on how to do their work safely, which they can refer back to as needed.
+Furthermore, such documents help to establish a safe and efficient work environment.
+Some further benefits of safety procedures documentation are that it…

 - Helps keep workers safe